Restore your silhouette with a Tummy Tuck!

 Yes.
-If your excess fat deposits are only below the navel, a mini-tummy tuck, or partial abdominoplasty may be right for you.
+If your excess fat deposits are only below the navel or partial abdominoplasty may be right for you.
 In a mini-tummy tuck, the incision is much shorter and the navel may not be repositioned.
-Your VIP Plastic Surgery tummy tuck surgeon will separate the skin only between the incision line and the navel, then stretch the skin flap down, remove the excess and stitch the flap back into place.
+Your VIP Plastic Surgery surgeon will separate the skin only between the incision line and the navel, then stretch the skin flap down, remove the excess and stitch the flap back into place.

 Are there other alternatives to a tummy tuck?

 Yes.
 If you have good skin elasticity and muscle tone, liposuction alone may be used to remove abdominal fat.
 This alternative may be appropriate for you if you plan to become pregnant in the future.